bhattumang7/bhattumang7/_posts/2021-06-27-an-example-of-database-trip-reduction.md

 ```
-Once this change was in place, we saw significant improvement in how things performed (in terms of time taken).
+Once this change was in place, we saw significant improvement in how things performed (time taken).

-Of course, the original code was a lot more complicated.
-There was a lot more error-checking and other things.
-But, keeping the example of ease of understanding.
+Of course, the original code was a lot more complicated (with error-checking, etc.).
+To keep things easy to understand, making the example simplistic.

 Having an application that is too chatty is a recurring problem regardless of technology.
 Remember to take control of it when we spot it.